 Upon entering the hot springs, one thing is very apparent: this low-key facility (packed with high-key fun) was created for and by a community.

 The employees want you to enjoy yourself.
 The venue itself is packed-full with amenities that encourage a good time.

-Prices, including admission, a diverse menu of food, and rentals, are affordable and accessible to all guests.
-There are a few lockers available for rent, but most visitors stash their stuff along the sides of the pool; beyond easy viability, there’s a small town charm and a layer of trust, that the pool is a safe space.
+Prices, which include admission, a diverse menu of food, and rentals, are affordable and accessible to all guests.
+There are a few lockers available for rent, but most visitors stash their stuff along the sides of the pool; beyond easy viability, there’s a small town charm and a layer of trust that the pool is a safe space.

 My husband and I spent hours in the large hot springs pool.
 We were able to release the tension of our (super cold) camping and Sand Dune hiking soreness from our bodies, as well as have a little fun.
 I’m a big fan of squirting water through cupped hands, while Chad likes to flip my floating device in retaliation.

 We found a few noodles and foam boards and enjoyed the refreshingly cool juxtaposition of chilly October weather.
 The kid-friendly atmosphere also let us giggle as babies splashed and showed off their biggest smiles.
 In the background, period music allowed us to show off our best 60s, 70s, and 80s-inspired dance moves.